inet-framework/inet/showcases/visualizer/advanced/doc/index.rst

 packets from the hosts.
 The received UDP packets at ``hosts 2 and 4`` keep increasing.
 The received TCP data is displayed above the TCP hosts.
-TCP connection visualization icons are differentiated based on the letters in the icons, as the ``TransportConnectionVisualizer`` is using just one color.
+TCP connection visualization icons are differentiated based on the letters in the icons, as the :ned:`TransportConnectionVisualizer` is using just one color.

 Visualizing multiple radio mediums